 Slaves may have been used in the child sexual abuse material (so-called child 'pornography') that a neighbour is viewing on-line.

 Slaves may be the young men and women who look like consenting 'prostitutes' you saw downtown.

 It is estimated that $32 billion is generated by human trafficking per year – 70% from pornography and commerical sexual exploitation – $28 billion.

 This is a challenging image to look at.
 But it is reality.
-And please remember child sexual exploition is both male and female.
-If you are a teacher, the young teenager is your class during the day might be raped to make pimps and traffickers money that same night.
+And please remember child commercial sexual exploition is both male and female.
+If you are a teacher, the young teenager in your class during the day might be raped to make pimps and traffickers money that same night.

 PLAYGROUND by LIbby Spears is a feature-length documentary about the commercial sexual exploitation of American Children throughout North America.

 DEMAND for electonic devices and mobile phones that contain minerals that slaves have sourced.